 Recruiters actually spend just six seconds reviewing a resume.
 In other words, they're getting through 10 resumes every minute.
 You've got to be special to catch their attention.

-You might spend hours crafting your resume, but unless you're doing it right, you won't get any opportunity to shine beyond those six seconds.
+You might spend hours writing a resume, but unless you're doing it right, you won't get any opportunity to shine beyond those six seconds.
 What can you do to make those six seconds count in your favor?

 The answer is to tell a great story with your resume.

-Why Use Story Writing Techniques To Power Your Resume?
+Why Use Storytelling Techniques To Write Your Resume?

 Additionally, stories are the way we search for meaning.
 By consciously using your resume to tell a story, you're helping recruiters find the deeper meaning in your professional experience.